-How Long Does It Take to Settle a Semi Truck Accident Case in Massachusetts?
+How Long Does it Take to Settle a Semi Truck Accident Case in Massachusetts?

 No two semi truck accidents are the same.
 In Massachusetts, settling can be longer or shorter, depending on who the defendant is.
-Victims are entitled to sue all responsible parties, such as an at-fault driver or a negligent parent company.
-To hasten the process, compile evidence like medical bills and lost wages after an accident.
+Victims are entitled to sue all responsible parties, such as an at-fault driver or a negligent parent company. to hasten the process, compile evidence like medical bills and lost wages after an accident.
 Victims should also know that they have three years from the date of injury to file a semi truck accident lawsuit in Massachusetts.

 The Massachusetts semi truck accident attorneys at the Law Office of John J. Sheehan stand up for victims’ rights.
-Whether an accident was due to a driver’s or parent company’s negligence, our lawyers can help get you the compensation you deserve as fast as possible.
+Whether an accident was due to a driver’s or parent company’s negligence, our Lynn, MA truck accident lawyers can help get you the compensation you deserve as fast as possible.
 For a free consultation, call the Boston truck accident attorneys at the Law Office of John J. Sheehan today at (617) 925-6407.

-How Long Can It Take to Settle a Semi Truck Accident Lawsuit in Massachusetts?
+How Long Can it Take to Settle a Semi Truck Accident Lawsuit in Massachusetts?

 Each semi truck accident case is different.
 Depending on the collision, either the individual driver or the parent company of the semi truck could be held liable in court in Massachusetts.
 Because each case is different, the settlement time varies as well.